ama-yash/SimulatorX/README.md

 Next step is to place these models in an appropriate location.
 These models should be placed in 'static-only' folder which could be found in '/simulatorx/static/'.

 Note that if Tensorflow is not configured with local system GPU, the facial recogntion system might take a considerable amount of time for operations.
 In these cases, alternative options should be preferred.
+## Datasets
+For testing the accuracy of software, the result produced by SIS simulation on Westminster Population using COVID-19 Auto Simulation was tested with real NHS data of Westminster which could be found in CSV format in datasets file.
+The COVID-19 infection rates used by the software can also be found in the same path.

 ## Contact For Queries
 For any query related to the software, please proceed to mail at yash.soni5999@gmail.com